 Rent Adjustments: During the Initial Term, the Base Ground Rent shall be increased every five (5) years by ten percent (10%), with the first adjustment being effective as of the fifth (5th) anniversary of the Lease Commencement Date and each such date being hereafter referred to as a "Rent Adjustment Date".
 Provided, however, that the Base Ground Rent shall never be decreased.
 Each adjustment shall be calculated on the applicable Adjustment Date and shall be effective as of the applicable Adjustment Date.
-Within thirty (30) days of the date of the Port's notice of adjustment following completion of an adjustment calculation, Tenant shall pay to the Port the amount of any deficiency in rent paid by Tenant for the period following the subject Adjustment Date, and shall thereafter pay the adjusted rent until receiving the next notice of adjustment from the Port.
+Within thirty (30) days of the date of the Port's notice of adjustment following completion of an adjustment calculation, Tenant shall pay to the Port the amount of any deficiency in rent paid by Tenant for the period following the subject Adjustment from the Port.

-Effective as of the beginning of the twenty-sixth (26th) year of the Lease, and every ten (10) years thereafter during the Initial Term, the Base Ground Rent shall be revised to an amount equal to one-twelfth (1/12) of the then-current fair market rental value of the property as agreed to by the Parties hereto, Provided, however, that at no point shall the Base Ground Rent be adjusted downward.
+Effective as of the beginning of the twenty-sixth (26^{th}) year of the Lease, and every ten (10) years thereafter during the Initial Term, the Base Ground Rent shall be revised to an amount equal to one-twelfth (1/12) of the then-current fair market rental value of the property as agreed to by the Parties hereto, Provided, however, that at no point shall the Base Ground Rent be adjusted downward.